Home EV Charging Costs in California 2026: PG&E, SMUD & SCE Rates

 How many kWh does it take to charge an EV for 100 miles?

 Most mainstream EVs use 25–33 kWh per 100 miles.
 A Tesla Model Y uses roughly 28 kWh/100 miles.
-At California's average rate of $0.33/kWh, that's $8–11 per 100 miles on the grid — vs. about $20 worth of gas at $5.76/gallon for a 28 MPG car.
+At California's average home rate of $0.33/kWh, that's $8–11 per 100 miles on the grid — vs. about $20 worth of gas at $5.79/gallon for a 28 MPG car.

 NEM 3.0 (Net Billing) replaced California's original net metering program in April 2023.
 Solar owners now earn wholesale rates (~$0.04–0.08/kWh) for electricity they export rather than retail rates — making solar self-consumption far more valuable than exporting excess power.
+This makes your EV an ideal use for excess solar generation.

 Yes.
 You can charge directly from your panels during daylight hours or from a home battery at any time.
 A Level 2 smart charger like the Emporia Pro can automatically prioritize charging from excess solar generation.
+See our home battery guide for details on pairing storage with home EV charging.

 EW